Social Work Licensure

 Legislation

-It is important for you to be aware of current and upcoming legislation updates that affect licensure within the state of Colorado.
+It is important for you to be aware of upcoming legislation updates that affect licensure within the state of Colorado.
 NASW-CO promotes this information on the NASW-CO Website.
-Learn more about the Social Work Licensure Compact legislation.
+Updates to the MSW Student Resource Portal licensure information will be updated once the process has been updated within DORA Regulations, Fall of 2024, view the CO Information Session Recording. to learn more.

 Non-Colorado Licensure